1936 to 1936

 Ralph W. Morrison was a member of the Board of Governors of the Federal Reserve System from February 10, 1936, until his resignation five months later on July 9, 1936.

-Morrison was born in Howell County, Mo., in 1878.
+Morrison was born in Howell County, Missouri, in 1878.
 He attended West Plains College in 1900.

 Morrison held several professional appointments during his career.
 He was director of Central and Southwest Utilities, a member of the American delegation to London’s 1933 Economic Conference, and a member of the Council on Foreign Relations.